LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 3.36.1
+*Released*: 2 April 2024
+- Cache assay protocol requests on the client.
+Uncache when assay definitions are uncached.
+- Hack usage of `menuShouldScrollIntoView` in `SelectInput` to recalculate menu positioning after initial load.

 ### version 3.36.0
 *Released*: 30 March 2024
 - Introduce `pivotColumn` query metadata section for applying metadata to pivot-generated query columns